Murder of Graeme Thorne: Investigation

 On 11 July, Thorne's school cap and the contents of the case were found nearby.
 Soon after the discovery, an official reward of £5,000 was declared, and another £15,000 was offered by two newspapers, leading to a number of hoax calls.

-Investigators (now led by Ray Kelly, and with the collaboration of Sydney's underworld) followed other pieces of evidence.
-Some weeks before the kidnapping (on Tuesday, 14 June), a foreign man, acting as an investigator, had called at the Thornes' residence seeking a "Mr Bognor", also asking Freda Thorne to confirm their as yet unlisted telephone number.
+Investigators, with the collaboration of Sydney's underworld, followed other pieces of evidence.
+On Tuesday 14 June a foreign man, acting as an investigator, had called at the Thornes' residence seeking a "Mr Bognor" while also asking Thorne's mother to confirm their as-yet unlisted telephone number.
 A similar looking man had also been seen numerous times by multiple witnesses in the park opposite the house.
-Also, at 8:20 AM on the morning of the kidnapping, some witnesses had seen an iridescent blue 1955 Ford Customline double-parked on the corner of Francis and Wellington streets, near where Thorne was usually picked up.
-Investigators, checking more than 270,000 registration records, established that there were 5,000 vehicles matching this general description.
-Assuming the car had been either borrowed or stolen, officers interviewed owners, including Bradley on 24 August, about car use at that time, but he denied having been in Bondi that day.
+Also, at 8:20 a.m. on the morning of the kidnapping, some witnesses had seen an iridescent blue 1955 Ford Customline double-parked on the corner of Francis and Wellington streets, near where Thorne was usually picked up for school.
+Checking more than 270,000 registration records, police established that there were 5,000 vehicles matching this general description.
+Assuming the car had been either borrowed or stolen, officers interviewed owners, including Stephen Bradley on 24 August, about car use at that time.
+Bradley denied having been in Bondi that day.

-On Tuesday 16 August, nearly six weeks after the kidnapping, and 1.5 km from where the school case was found, Thorne's body was finally discovered hidden on vacant land in Grandview Grove, Seaforth in Sydney, and identified at the City Morgue by his father the next day.
-Wrapped in a blue tartan picnic blanket, and tucked into a ledge, he was tied with string, had been gagged with a scarf, and was still wearing his school uniform.
-The blanket containing the body had been there for some time; two local children had known about it, but the discovery was only made when mentioned to their parents around 7:00 PM that day.
+On Tuesday 16 August, nearly six weeks after the kidnapping and 1.5 km from where the school case was found, Thorne's body was finally discovered hidden on vacant land in Grandview Grove, Seaforth, and identified at the City Morgue by his father the next day.
+Wrapped in a blue tartan picnic blanket, and tucked into a ledge, the boy had been tied with string, gagged with a scarf and was still wearing his school uniform.
+The blanket containing the body had been there for some time; two local children had known about it, but the discovery was only made when mentioned to their parents around 7:00 p.m. that day.